Carbon Capture and Storage for Marine Vessels

 Carbon capture and storage (CCS) and carbon capture utilization and storage (CCUS) technologies involve the capture of CO2, primarily from large point sources like power generation.
 The captured CO2 could be utilized in a range of applications or else injected into deep geological formations such as depleted oil and gas reservoirs or saline aquifers.
 Most climate policy centers consider a wide-scale deployment of CCS/CCUS technologies to be necessary to achieve ‘net zero’ GHG emission goals and to decarbonize sectors with hard-to-abate emissions [5968].

 Carbon capture technologies still require much work to be deployed on a wider scale.
 As CCS processes require high energy input, they tend to have a significant negative impact on the efficiency and the economics of the associated industrial process.
 The existing experience shows that CCS technologies also present a range of technical and scalability challenges [5753].
-In the United States, CCS demonstration projects resulted in varying levels of success, in spite of sizeable government subsidies [5969].
+In the United States, CCS demonstration projects resulted in varying levels of success, in spite of sizable government subsidies [5969].

 There are several approaches for CO2 capture and storage from the combustion of carbon-based fuels.